Transform Definition Language

 PARTITIONexpression

-Initial object keying, and thus, initial partitioning can be changed by BY algorithm clause.
+Initial object keying, and thus, initial partitioning can be changed by the BY algorithm clause.
 Default algorithm is HASHCODE, which sets initial Record Key to Java hashcode of the Record Object itself, so identical objects will be placed into same partitions.
 SOURCE derives Keys from source file name (or storage-dependent analog, it if's not file-based), so all Records from same source file will go to same partition.
 RANDOM sets keys to random values, effectively evenly shuffling records between partitions.

 In any case, initial key is a Java Integer numeric.

-COPY Statement
+COPY DS Statement

 Saves existing DS to storage.